 In 2019, Texas passed Senate Bill 604 which requires prospective car dealers to first complete a six-hour web-based training course.
 It’s the initial step for anyone seeking to take the journey to become a licensed Texas car dealer.
 Read on as we detail all the licensing requirements.

 What is a Texas Car Dealer License?

-The Texas car dealer license is a license issued and regulated by the Texas Department of Motor Vehicles for which all those hoping to acquire and sell cars for profit as a dealer would need to get to practice legally in the state of Texas.
+A Texas car dealer license, which is issued and regulated by the Texas Department of Motor Vehicles, is mandatory for those hoping to acquire and sell cars for profit as a dealer in the state.

-Here we deal with a basic kind of dealer license known as a GDN (General Distinguishing Number).
-These are licenses issued to individuals who wish to go into business buying and selling cars in Texas, and differs somewhat from the larger more corporate licenses that franchised dealerships might get.
+A kind of dealer license is a GDN (General Distinguishing Number).
+This is issued to individuals seeking to buy and sell cars in Texas; it differs somewhat from the license that a franchised dealership might get.

-Since we’re looking at how individuals get this license, we will stick with GDNs.
-In all, there are 6 categories of GDN, which the applicant must specify when they submit a formal application for a GDN license.
-It should be noted that these GDN licenses only entitle the holders to buy and sell used vehicles, but some new items are permitted (not cars, trucks, etc.) These types are:
+Since we’re looking at how an individual obtains a dealer license, we’ll focus on the GDN process.
+In all, there are six categories of GDN, which the applicant must specify when they submit a license application.
+It should be noted that these GDN licenses only entitle the holders to buy and sell used vehicles, but some new items are permitted as detailed below.
+These types are:

-- Independent Motor Vehicle --- General buying and selling of used cars, trucks and motorhomes.
-Can also buy, repair and resell salvage vehicles.
+- Independent Motor Vehicle --- General buying and selling used cars, trucks, and motorhomes.
+This also covers the buying, repairing, and reselling of salvage vehicles.

-- Independent Motorcycle --- Buying and selling of used motorcycles, scooters or ATVs.
+- Independent Motorcycle --- Buying and selling used motorcycles, scooters, or ATVs.

 - Travel Trailer --- Buying or selling used travel trailers, including salvage models.

-- Trailer/Semitrailer --- Buying or selling new or used utility trailers or semitrailers
+- Trailer/Semitrailer --- Buying or selling of new or used utility trailers or semitrailers

 - Wholesale --- buying or selling vehicles with licensed dealers; cannot sell to retail customers.